Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 What once took me an hour in Canada now takes me over eight hours in Belize, which is not a bad ratio to factor in for most Belizean projects.

-If I am getting groceries or hardware supplies from the village, it is about a four mile bike ride.
+If I am getting groceries or hardware supplies from the village, it is about a four-mile bike ride.
 Because of road conditions and other distractions, a simple trip to the local grocery store and back takes about two hours.
 If I’m in the middle of a project and screwed up on sizes or quantity, I sometimes end up making three (quicker) trips in a day.
+None of this is a complaint.
+It’s a recalibration.

 The road I travel for groceries & supplies during the rainy season